 Certara (hereafter “the Company”) cares about the privacy of its clients and business partners.
-The purpose of this policy is to provide its clients and business partners with information about what personal data the Company collects, why we collect it, how we use and handle it, individuals’ rights to access any personal data collected from them and their choice or consent related to limitations on how it is shared.
+The purpose of this privacy statement is to provide its clients and business partners with information about what personal data the Company collects, why we collect it, how we use and handle it, individuals’ rights to access any personal data collected from them and their choice or consent related to limitations on how it is shared.

 Certara agrees to adhere to the following Privacy Principles: Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement, and Liability, which are addressed herein (see also www.privacyshield.gov).